MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-for-business.md

 There are two ways to change which browser window is used to open a website:

 - Use the following Omnibar Switching icon to switch back to the preferred browser window.
-This action will make the browser remember your choice for that URL.
+This action makes the browser remember your choice for that URL.

   ![Use Omnibar switch icon to change profile.](media/microsoft-edge-for-business/omnibar-switch-icon.png)

-- Go to *edge://settings/profiles/multiProfileSettings* and select **Choose preferred browser for sites** to turn off or select a preferred profile for the applicable site.
+- Go to `edge://settings/profiles/multiProfileSettings` and select **Choose preferred browser for sites** to turn off or select a preferred profile for the applicable site.

 ### Does the browser window switching preference sync across other Microsoft Edge channels?